uiceds/syllabus/manuscript.md

 #### Module 5 Project Assignment
-Students should begin working on EDA for their projects.
+Exploratory data analysis for their projects, with midterm presentation.

 ### Module 6: Spatial data